tractable-probabilistic-modeling/tpm2025/README.md

 * Main page content (as HTML) in `index.html`
 * Sub-page content (as Markdown) in `_pages/`

+## Docker

+If you don't want to mess with your system and install Jekyll, you may run the server using the Dockerfile by running:

+    docker compose up

 ## Installation
 You will need to install Jekyll on your machine first.
 See [jekyllrb.com](https://jekyllrb.com/docs/installation/) for detailed guides on installing Ruby, RubyGems and Jekyll on a specific operating system.